Synthetixio/synthetix/docs/contracts/RewardEscrow.md

     * `quantity` must be nonzero.
     * The balance of SNX in the escrow contract must be sufficient to supply the new vesting entry.
     * The given account's existing schedule length must be less than [`MAX_VESTING_ENTRIES`](#max_vesting_entries).

-    ??? note "A minor note on efficiency"
-        Note that this function also checks that the new vesting timestamp (`now + 52 weeks`) is after the last vesting entry's timestamp, if one exists.
-In most cases this requirement can't be violated, since `now` increases monotonically.
-In the worst case where multiple calls are made for a given account in a single block, they go through with the same timestamp, so only the first one will be accepted.
-But in this case, a user's last fee withdrawal will have been set, and `quantity` will be zero, which fails an earlier precondition.

-        The function also needlessly recomputes `numVestingEntries`, which is already stored in the `scheduleLength` local.

     **Emits**